Delhi Airport ALERT: New Face Scan Entry For Flyers From Today. Deets Inside

 New Delhi: India’s digital transformation journey has taken another step forward on the nation’s 76th Independence Day.
 This is because from today onwards domestic passengers flying from Terminal 3 of Delhi’s Indira Gandhi International Airport by any airline can witness a seamless travel experience through the government’s ‘DigiYatra’ initiative.
 The Delhi International Airport Limited (DIAL) on Monday launched a beta version of the DigiYatra app on the Android platform that will allow passengers to avail quicker check-in at the airport’s Terminal 3.Also Read - What's 'DigiYatra'?
 How Will It Benefit Those Flying From T3, Delhi Airport?

 “DIAL had installed the required facility at Terminal 3 of Delhi Airport and already conducted its DigiYatra trials.
 Nearly 20,000 passengers had the seamless and secured travel experience after using the facility during the trials,” its statement noted.
 These 20,000-odd passengers then submitted their biometric and other details through kiosks at Terminal 3 for their specific flights.
-Also Read - DigiYatra: Air tickets to be linked with Aadhaar, PAN, Passport to aid seamless airport entry and check-ins
+Also Read - DIAL Installs First-Of-Its-Kind IoT Devices In Delhi Airport Vehicles.
+Deets Inside

 What is DigiYatra?

 The ‘DigiYatra’ is a Biometric Enabled Seamless Travel experience (BEST) based on Facial Recognition Technology.
 It aims to provide paperless and seamless travel experience to the passengers.
-With this technology, passengers’ entry would be automatically processed based on the facial recognition system at all checkpoints, including entry into the airport, security check areas, and aircraft boarding, etc. Also Read - DigiYatra can reduce your airline boarding time considerably: All you need to know
+With this technology, passengers’ entry would be automatically processed based on the facial recognition system at all checkpoints, including entry into the airport, security check areas, and aircraft boarding, etc. Also Read - Delhi Airport Update: Road Connecting Terminal 3 to Terminal 1 Closed For 3 Weeks.
+Check Alternate Route HERE

 The technology will make the boarding process significantly faster and more seamless as each passenger would need less than three seconds at every touchpoint.
 Their faces would act as their documents, like ID proof, and vaccine proof, and also act as a boarding pass.